 The College of Southern Nevada concurs with this recommendation and takes the following corrective actions.
 For the five students referenced in the finding, the incorrect reporting of enrollment status changes to NSLDS was tied to errors in the upload of information to the National Student Clearinghouse.
 The reporting of status changes to NSLDS is a two part process.
-It starts with CSN uploading the sample student information to the National Student Clearinghouse accepts the data, they forward the records to Department of Education and NSLDS is notified of student status changes.
+It starts with CSN uploading the sample student information to the National Student Clearinghouse.
+Once the National Student Clearinghouse accepts the data, they forward the records to Department of Education and NSLDS is notified of student status changes.